MCT-master/mct-master.github.io/_posts/2020-11-15-team-c-ambisonic.md

 ## Potential Jamulus supplement?

 In the 2 Jamulus sessions we had in the MCT 4021, we also tried to combine with Zoom.
 We tried to test out how we could make music-making online more real as in the physical world.
 However, during the Team C sessions, the flute was too loud to keep other instruments audible.
 Despite there were settings in the Jamulus server in which we could turn the volume down.
-The one-dimensional, flat audio outputs in our computer were rather hard to make the experience enjoyable.
-If Ambisonic applies in this situation, it allows us to control the distances of a sound source, it seems possible to enhance the future Jamulus-Zoom experience.
+The one-dimensional, flat audio outputs in our computers were rather hard to make the experience enjoyable.
+If Ambisonic applies in this situation, it allows us to control the distances of the sound sources, hence, it seems possible to enhance the future Jamulus-Zoom experience.

-## High Fidelity on Zoom?
+## High Fidelity in Zoom?

 In the first session as we mentioned earlier, *High Fidelity* (HF) was a fun tool for us to socialise with sound.
 If this platform emerges in Zoom directly, we can envision our ‘main Zoom room’, where we see all our co-workers at once.
 With HF here, we can imagine to move or scale the size of the co-workers, in the meanwhile, scale their voices and volume around.
 It is possible to enhance the user experience.
 However, first and foremost, we need to test further with more users.
 It is rather subjective if we make any judgement here.